"Nov. 1, 2012 -- Having even mildly elevated blood pressure at midlife prematurely ages the brain, a new study shows.

 Storage And Handling

-Diovan (valsartan) is available as tablets containing valsartan 40 mg, 80 mg, 160 mg, or 320 mg.
-All strengths are packaged in bottles and unit dose blister packages (10 strips of 10 tablets) as described below.
+Diovan (valsartan) is available as capsules containing valsartan 80 mg or 160 mg.
+All strengths are packaged in bottles and unit dose blister packages (10 strips of 10 capsules) as described below.

 This monograph has been modified to include the generic and brand name in many instances.